RisingFlamesUK/kna-test-bed/docs/components.md

 > This document is derived from the **actual code** and intended architecture in this repo.
 > Each entry lists **Status**, **Purpose**, **At a glance**, **Exports**, **Inputs/Outputs**, **Dependencies**, **Behavior & details**, **Error behavior**, and **Notes** (if useful).

+> Status field convention: must be exactly one of — Implemented | Planned | Deprecated.

 ---

 ## Index